kartoza/docker-geoserver/README.md

 ## Clustering using JMS Plugin
 GeoServer supports clustering using JMS cluster plugin or using the ActiveMQ-broker.

-You can read more about how to set-up clustering in [kartoza clustering](https://github.com/kartoza/docker-geoserver/blob/master/clustering/README.md)
+You can read more about how to set up clustering in [kartoza clustering](https://github.com/kartoza/docker-geoserver/blob/master/clustering/README.md)

 ## Running the Image